jurmerlo/jurmerlo.github.io/src/content/docs/blog/2025-04-17_lunas_project_setup.md

 }
 ```

-This is used for `tsc` in the build script in the `package.json`.
+This is used for `tsc` in the build script in the `package.json`:
 ```json
 "build": "tsc -p tsconfig.build.json && vite build",
 ```

 ### Game Loop
-If want the core engine to be callback based.
-So you can add your own functions to be called each `update` and `draw` etc.
+I want the core engine to be callback-based, allowing users to add their own functions to be called during `update`, `draw`, etc.
-For now I added a quick game loop using `requestAnimationFrame`.
-Getting a WebGL renderer up and running will take some time so
-for now I'm just clearing the screen.
-This is what the game class looks like for now:
+For now, I have added a simple game loop using `requestAnimationFrame`.
+Setting up a WebGL renderer will take some time, so for now, I'm just clearing the screen.
+Here's what the `Game` class looks like for now:
 ```ts
 /**
  * The main game class that handles the game loop and rendering.